bareos/bareos/docs/manuals/source/DeveloperGuide/generaldevel.rst

 Memory Leaks
 ~~~~~~~~~~~~
-Most of Bareos still uses SmartAlloc.
-This tracks memory allocation and allows you to detect memory leaks.
-However, newer code should not use SmartAlloc, but use standard C++11 resource management (RAII and smart pointers).
+Use standard C++11 resource management (RAII and smart pointers) to prevent memory leaks in general.
 If you need to detect memory leaks, you can just use ``valgrind`` to do so.

 Guiding Principles
 ~~~~~~~~~~~~~~~~~~